BioKIC/symbiota-docs/content/coll_manager/metadata/_index.en.md

 ---

 {{< notice info >}}
   This page describes how to change or add contact information or information about your collection (e.g., homepage, collection title, acronym, description).
 New collections will be asked to complete [this form](https://forms.gle/JcSB35c9wyPxiFPi7) to facilitate the intial setup of your of collection profile; this information can be modified once the profile is established using the instructions below.
+If you opt to [publish data to GBIF](https://biokic.github.io/symbiota-docs/coll_manager/data_publishing/gbif/), the same metadata provided about your collection will also be shared to GBIF.
 {{</ notice >}}

 ![Edit Metadata Example](/symbiota-docs/images/metadata_editor.PNG)